 - 1.6.
-In the event that the police receive information or intelligence regarding criminal movements or attempts to commit a grave criminal offence, such information or intelligence should be reduced into writing in the Personal Note Book.
+In the event that the police receive information or intelligence regarding criminal movements or attempts to commit a grave criminal offence, such information or intelligence should be reduced into writing in the Pocket Notebook.
 If such information or intelligence was provided by a higher authority, details of such person must also be recorded.
-Such a record remains crucial for the purpose of establishing the basis for a subsequent arrest. - 1.7.
+Such a record remains crucial for the purpose of establishing the basis for an arrest. - 1.7.
 The senior police officer in charge of deploying police officers to arrest a suspect must assess the risks and challenges the police may encounter in the process of apprehending the suspect. - 1.8.
-Based on the risk assessment, the senior police officer may determine: - a) The composition and number of police officers that should be deployed in the arrest operation; - b) The type and number of vehicles that should be deployed for the operation; - c) Authorised means of restraint and weapons the police officers may be equipped with during the arrest operation; - d) The chain of command the team should follow during the operation; and - e) The time at which the operation will be launched. - 1.6 In the event of a planned arrest of a female suspect, the composition of the team of police officers involved in the arrest operation should include at least one female officer. - 1.7 All police officers deployed for the arrest operation must be comprehensively briefed regarding the scope and objective of the operation, their specific roles, and the risks and challenges associated with the operation. - 1.8 All police officers with the knowledge of an arrest operation must ensure strict confidentiality regarding the operation and any other information or intelligence received by the police regarding the details and locations of the suspect.
+Based on the risk assessment, the senior police officer may determine: - The composition and number of police officers that should be deployed in the arrest operation; - b) The type and number of vehicles that should be deployed for the operation; - c) Authorised means of restraint and weapons the police officers may be equipped with during the arrest operation; - d) The chain of command the team should follow during the operation; and - e) The date, time and place at which the operation will be launched. - 1.9.
+In the event of an arrest of a female suspect, the composition of the team of police officers involved in the arrest operation should include at least one female officer. - 1.10.
+All police officers deployed for the arrest operation must be comprehensively briefed regarding the scope and objective of the operation, their specific roles, and the risks and challenges associated with the operation. - 1.11.
+All police officers with the knowledge of an arrest operation must ensure that information regarding the details and locations of the suspect is not revealed in a manner that is prejudicial to the suspect.